SorinaHamidifar/TitanNexus/README.md

 # ==========================================
 # Project: ConvergeCore
 # Description:
-# A powerful convergence point for
+# A powerful convergence point for build
 # resilient, and impactful software projects.
 # ==========================================